gotchabuggs/CPBS7602-Assignment02/README.md

 ### Interpretation
 - **β₁** reflects the standardized difference in expression between Brain and Blood **after adjusting for age and sex**.
 - Positive β₁ → gene expression is higher in Brain.
-- Negative β₁ → gene expression is higher in Whole Blood.
+- Negative β₁ → gene expression is higher in Blood.

 ### Reported:
 - **Top 5 most significant genes** by p-value